Bela Yaari Hazan: Early life

 Born in Rozhyshche, Poland (now part of Ukraine) in December 1922 to David and Esther Hazan, who had eight children in all.
 Her father died when she was six, leaving her mother to support the family from the grocery shop that she owned.
 Hazan was educated at a Hebrew language Tarbut school, moving on to an ORT vocational school in Kowel.

 Halutzim

 By the age of 16 Hazan had joined the HeHalutz Jewish youth movement, which gave young people agricultural training to prepare them for settling in the Land of Israel.
 In mid-1939 she was sent on a Haganah self-defence course in Zielonka.
 She used this knowledge to become a combat instructor at the kibbutz training programme at Bedzin.
 On 1 September 1939 Poland was invaded by Germany and Soviet Russia.
-After unsuccessfully trying to escape the advancing German forces, Hazan and her HeHalutz colleagues heard that Vilna (then part of Poland, now capital of Lithuania) remained free.
-In October 1940 Hazan, with nine other "halutzim" set off to travel almost 2,000 km to reach Vilna.
+After unsuccessfully trying to escape the advancing German forces, Hazan and her HeHalutz colleagues heard that Wilno (now Vilna) (then part of Poland, now capital of Lithuania) remained free.
+In October 1940, Hazan, with nine other "halutzim" set off to travel almost 2,000 km to reach Vilna.
 They were detained and imprisoned by Russian soldiers when they entered Soviet-held Poland, but were eventually released.
 They finally arrived in Vilna on 31 December 1939.